 Story and conflict go hand in hand.
 A story that lacks conflict isn’t a story at all.
 No one wants to read a story about someone who went through his day, comfortably and peacefully.

 What would Rocky be if he won every fight in the first minute of the first round?

 An example of such a road of trials can be seen in the popular television show Game of Thrones.
 Specifically, in the character Jon Snow.
-In his development, Jon Snow has everything from his loyalty, to love, to his understandings tested as he travels beyond the wall, into the land of wildings which he has been raised to hate.
+In his development, Jon Snow has everything from his loyalty, to love, to his beliefs tested as he travels beyond the wall.
+He comes into contact with the wildings which he was raised to hate.
 Not only does he make friends with the wildings but also falls in love with a wilding woman.
-His trials are both physical, as he literally has to fight for his life but also mental as he has to change his belief system.
+His trials are both physical, as he literally has to fight for his life, but also mental as he has to change his belief system.
 He sees the mistaken beliefs he possessed and how, by letting go of what wasn’t right, he comes to formulate his own beliefs and build his character.
 Not only does he then gain loyalty from the wildlings but others also flock to him which eventually leads to him being crowned the King in the North.

 The hero, whether god or goddess, man or woman, the figure in a myth or the dreamer of a dream, discovers and assimilates his opposite (his own unsuspected self) either by swallowing it or by being swallowed.
 One by one the resistances are broken.
 He must put aside his pride, his virtue, beauty and life, and bow or submit to the absolutely intolerable.
 Then he finds that he and his opposite are not of differing species, but one flesh.

 What follows either after The Road of Trials or during is The Meeting with the Goddess